-Drill four holes using a 8mm masonry bit to a depth of 42mm as shown in the diagram and fit the wall plugs.
-If the fireplace does not allow for the exact layout shown, the eyebolts should be fixed to give a similar configuration as possible.
+Drill four holes as shown in the diagram and fit the fibre rawl plugs.
+If the fireplace does not allow for the exact layout shown, the eyebolts should be fixed to give as similar a configuration as possible.

 Thread both tensioning cables through the holes at the top of the firebox, both eyelets, and back through the lower holes in the firebox as shown in the photograph.
-Before finally fitting the firebox, apply the self-adhesive sealing strips around the rear of the firebox frame.
+Before finally fitting the firebox, apply the self-adhesive scaling strips around the rear of the firebox frame.